 - Catastrophic coverage was important to us.
 We wouldn’t be wiped out by a few $200 doctor visits or even a few thousand for a broken bone, but cancer and its hundreds of thousands would bankrupt us.
 We felt the lower maximums were far too risky and went with Samaritan’s add-on Save to Share to raise the max to a million dollars.

-- I was extremely hesitant about Samaritan’s system of sending checks different places each month.
+- I was extremely hesitant about Samaritan’s system of sending checks to different places each month.
 I prefer to automate everything I can.
-I have a colleague who did NOT choose Samaritan because of that portion; she also didn’t like that medical needs are published so publicly.
+I have a colleague who did NOT choose Samaritan because of that portion; she also didn’t like that medical needs are published publicly.
 I got over my reservations and I really don’t mind it now.
 It’s only one check a month, and I do appreciate knowing what we’re paying for and praying for our recipient.
-UPDATE: As of late 2017, Samaritan has set up PayPal.me as an option!
-Woo hoo!
+Monthly payments got even easier in 2017 when PayPal became an option for most member-to-member payments.

-- All of the big 4 have been around over 20 years.
-Samaritan, Medi-Share and Liberty are all children of the 1990s but CHM has been around since 1981!
+- All of the big 4 have been around for over 20 years.
+Samaritan, Medi-Share, and Liberty are all children of the 1990s but CHM has been around since 1981!

-- Samaritan seems to be the most airtight as far as following the rules set forth by Obamacare – because the other three collect and redistribute money, there’s a chance they could be called into question as an “insurance company.”
+- Samaritan seemed to be the most airtight as far as following the rules set forth by the Affordable Care Act – because the other three collect and redistribute money, it felt like there was a chance they could be called into question as an “insurance company.”
 I’m curious where Liberty/Solidarity falls in this since money is in specific members’ “Share Boxes.”
+It’s been many years since our Samaritan decision, and I’ve not heard of any other health-sharing ministries running afoul of the legality, so it feels like less of a concern now.

 - We heard from colleagues with very good experiences with all 3 major options.